 By Linda Hsieh, assistant managing editor

-Operators ask for a lot in their logging-while-drilling (LWD) and measurement-while-drilling (MWD) tools.
+Operators ask for a lot in their measurement-while-drilling (MWD) and logging-while-drilling (LWD) tools.
 And why shouldn’t they, considering the sizable chunks these services can chew off of a budget?

 The growing number of directional, extended-reach and highly deviated wells means that MWD/LWD technologies are often indispensable – certainly if you want to have efficient wellbore placement.
 At the same time, drilling environments are increasingly harsher and putting extreme stresses on downhole tools – which means higher risks for failure.